 My Final Point:

-My final point to all of this is you need to understand how you add value as that is where your expertise lies.
+My final point to all of this is you need to understand what your firm’s point-of-view is in the world and how you add value to your clients.
 Begin your pitch there and then transition into how you apply service capability to deliver that expertise.
 It’s the only way you’ll differentiate either yourself or your company.